British TV cook Nigella Lawson faces no action over drugs: police

 Lawson, 54, dubbed the "Domestic Goddess" after the title of one of her cookery books, made headlines globally when she told a court she had taken cocaine several times and smoked cannabis at the end of her 10-year marriage to art dealer Charles Saatchi.

-The revelations came as her two former assistants, on trial for defrauding the high society couple of 685,000 pounds, argued there was an understanding they could spend at will if they kept quiet about Lawson's drug taking.
+The revelations came as her two former assistants, on trial for defrauding the high society couple of 685,000 pounds ($1.12 million), argued there was an understanding they could spend at will if they kept quiet about Lawson's drug taking.

 The pair were acquitted at the end of a three-week trial last December but Lawson's admission to the court led to a police investigation.